-Who Is Affected by the Proposed Settlement?
+Who Was Affected by the Settlement?

 - Social Security retirement, survivors, or disability insurance benefits

-- Supplemental Security Income payments
+- Supplemental Security Income payments.

 This settlement does not apply to people who were denied benefits due to a warrant based on a violation of probation or parole.
 Also, anyone who already received a final federal court decision in an individual action regarding SSA's fugitive felon policy is not included in the settlement.